 On Thursday 12 March 2020, the ACT Government launched its Wellbeing Framework.

 We’ve established the ACT Wellbeing Framework to measure what’s most important to your quality of life, so we can focus on what you care about in our future decision making.
 Having a set of Wellbeing Indicators will help us invest more of our time, energy and creativity to make a real difference for difference for all Canberrans, with a particular focus on those who are not currently sharing in the benefits of our prosperity in the way they should.

 To find out more about the ACT Wellbeing Framework visit www.act.gov.au/wellbeing

 How you had YourSay:

-Thank you to everyone who provided feedback that will help to refine the ACT’s Wellbeing Framework which will be launched by the Chief Minister in March 2020.
+Thank you to everyone who provided feedback that will help to refine the ACT’s Wellbeing Framework.

 What we are looking at:

 Throughout July and August, we heard from members of the community about the areas that matter most to the quality of life of Canberrans.
 This included the types of priorities that are important to Canberrans to help track our progress in these areas.
 Find out more about what we have heard so far from Canberrans (located: in the drop down box at the bottom of the page).

 We have taken that information and developed:

 - a set of potential ‘domains’.
 These are areas most important to the quality of life for Canberrans and our wellbeing; and